A message from the Prime Minister

 - Ministry of Health workshops.
 The Child Wellbeing Unit attended ten workshops hosted by the Ministry of Health, in partnership with their local District Health Boards.
 There were approximately 700 participants across the ten workshops.
 More information about these are provided in Appendix One.

 - Meetings, hui and other face-to-face engagements.
 In total we spoke with approximately 1,500 adults through the face-to-face engagements (including the Ministry of Health workshops and the Māori engagement hui).
-More information about these are provided in Appendix One.
+More information about these are provided in Appendix One and in the Maori Engagement Summary Report document.

 - A survey for adults.
 The Survey was available online through the Department of the Prime Minister and Cabinet website and promoted by other Government agencies.
 A paper copy of the survey was also made available to a women’s prison and a men’s prison.
 In total 1,738 people provided feedback through the adult’s survey.